simoneldevig/jira-toggl/README.md

 Anyone and everyone is welcome to contribute.
 Just create a PR with your changes and I will have a look at it.

 ## Building the extension
-Barrowed from the [vue-web-extension](https://github.com/Kocal/vue-web-extension/edit/master/README.md) that this project is based on
+Bowered from the [vue-web-extension](https://github.com/Kocal/vue-web-extension/edit/master/README.md) that this project is based on

 ### `npm run build`